IaaC/MaCAD-AIA22-AI-UBREM_/README.md

 <!-- Credits -->
 ## Credits

 AI-UBREM is a project of IAAC, Institute for Advanced Architecture of Catalonia developed in the Module of Artificial Intellignece in Architecture (AIA) for  MACAD in 2022/23 by Sammar Z. Allam, Naitik Sharma, and Alexander Lopez.
-Faculty: Angelos Chronis .
+Faculty: Angelos Chronis .Faculty Assistant: Serjoscha Duering+ Aleksandra Jastrzebska + Nariddh Khean.
+Faculty director: David Leon.

 <!-- Data-Generation-->
 ## Data-Preparation